Causal Discovery from Heteroscedastic Stochastic Dynamical Systems under Imperfect Physical Models: Numerical Experiments

 \subsection{Directed Loop Graphs}

-We further evaluate performance on \textit{Directed loop graphs} under both stable and unstable regimes.
-These structures are motivated by the feedback-loop structure present in many dynamical systems as shown in \citet{mooij2013} and Fig.\ref{fig:motivation}.
-The results have been included in Fig.\ref{fig:loop_stable} and Tab.\ref{tab:loop_unstable}.
+We further evaluate performance on \textit{directed loop graphs} under both stable and unstable regimes.
+The unstable-system results are reported in Table~\ref{tab:loop_unstable}, while the corresponding stable-system results are provided in Appendix~\ref{sec:full_simu}.
+These structures are motivated by feedback-loop patterns that arise in many dynamical systems \citep{mooij2013}.
+As before, the results evaluate recovery of the additional coupling component, i.e., the unknown graph embedded in the diffusion term $A$.

-We observe similar trends on \textit{Directed loop graphs}.
-As $p$ increases from $5$ to $20$, SHD generally increases across methods under both the stable and unstable systems.
-Across all dimensions and both regimes, \texttt{SCD} consistently achieves the lowest SHD while maintaining very high TPR (roughly $0.90$ - $0.98$), indicating strong sensitivity to true edges even in the presence of feedback loops.
-In addition, \texttt{SCD} attains comparatively low FDR at lower dimensions (e.g., $0.089$ at $p=5$ and $0.143$ at $p=10$ in the stable case), while its FDR increases moderately at $p=20$, consistent with the harder high-dimensional setting.
+We observe similar trends on directed loop graphs under the unstable system.
+As $p$ increases from $5$ to $20$, SHD generally increases across methods, reflecting the increasing difficulty of graph recovery in higher dimensions.
+Nevertheless, \texttt{SCD} consistently achieves the lowest SHD while maintaining very high TPR across all dimensions.
+In particular, \texttt{SCD} attains TPR between $0.902$ and $0.978$, indicating strong sensitivity to true edges even in the presence of feedback loops.
+Its FDR remains comparatively low, increasing from $0.075$ at $p=5$ to $0.274$ at $p=20$, which is consistent with the harder high-dimensional setting.

 In contrast, the baselines tend to suffer from markedly higher FDR and substantially lower TPR, especially at larger $p$.
-For example, at $p=20$ in the stable loop setting (Tab.\ref{tab:loop_stable}), \texttt{SCD} achieves SHD $15.0$ with TPR $0.897$ and FDR $0.316$, whereas the baselines typically exhibit FDR in the range $0.73$-$0.90$ with TPR below $0.13$ and much larger SHD.
-A similar gap persists under the unstable loop setting (Tab.\ref{tab:loop_unstable}): at $p=20$, \texttt{SCD} attains SHD $13.5$ with TPR $0.902$ and FDR $0.274$, while the baselines again show substantially higher SHD and FDR with much lower TPR.
-Relative to the DAG experiments, the loop-graph setting is generally more challenging for the baselines, which is consistent with an assumption mismatch.
-This is expected because several baselines are primarily designed for acyclic or lag-only causal structures, whereas loop graphs contain intrinsic feedback that cannot be fully captured by purely acyclic formulations.
+For example, at $p=20$ in Table~\ref{tab:loop_unstable}, \texttt{SCD} attains SHD $13.5$ with TPR $0.902$ and FDR $0.274$.
+By comparison, the baseline methods have SHD values ranging from $58.6$ to $135.6$, TPR below $0.17$, and FDR ranging from $0.663$ to $0.858$.
+Relative to the DAG experiments, the loop-graph setting is generally more challenging for the baselines, which is consistent with a model-assumption mismatch.
+Several baselines are primarily designed for acyclic, lagged, or stationarity-based causal structures, whereas directed loop graphs contain intrinsic feedback interactions that are not fully captured by purely acyclic formulations.
+The corresponding stable-loop results are provided in Appendix~\ref{sec:full_simu} and show the same qualitative pattern.